Postgraduate Certificate in Education International Early Years

 This course is delivered online in English, through a series of videos, readings, webinars and online tutorials.
 There will be regular study tasks and group input tasks.

-You will also be assessed, and receive feedback, on your teaching from a UWE tutor.
+You will also receive feedback, on your teaching from a UWE tutor.

 Find out more about our academic staff, their teaching expertise and research interests.